temporalio/cli/temporalcli/commandsmd/commands.md

 temporal env delete --env prod --key tls-cert-path
 ```

-If you don't specify an environment, you'll delete the `default` environment:
+If you don't specify an environment, the deletion affects the `default` environment:

 ```
 temporal env delete --key tls-cert-path